Things to Do at the Wizarding World of Harry Potter

 The world could always use a little more magic.

-Thankfully, Universal Studios has made it even easier to experience the wonder of pure magic with two – soon to be three – Wizarding Worlds.
+Thankfully, Universal Orlando Resrot has made it even easier to experience the wonder of magic with three spectacularly immersive Wizarding Worlds.

-Soon, Universal visitors will be able to explore the British Ministry of Magic, as well as 1920’s Paris inspired by the wizarding world of Fantastic Beasts and Where to Find Them.
+With the opening of Universal Epic Universe, theme park visitors are also able to explore the British Ministry o Magic, as well as 1920s Paris inspired by the wizarding world of Fantastic Beasts and Where to Find Them.

-Here’s a thorough breakdown of things to do at the Wizarding World of Harry Potter at Universal Orlando.
+Here’s a thorough breakdown of things to do at the Wizarding World of Harry Potter at Universal.

 The Wizarding World of Harry Potter: Diagon Alley